alwaysmeticulous/meticulous-sdk/packages/eslint-plugin-redaction/README.md

 # `eslint-plugin-redaction`

+## Experimental: This plugin is experimental and may be removed in future.

 Auto-generates a default config for your .createRedactor() calls.

 This rule requires type information: when using please ensure that parserOptions.projectService is set to true in your eslint config,